 Steady Power.
 It is important for the data center to be able to get fed power from separate sub-stations to provide a steady electricity flow.
 Thus, in the case of a power issues in one area the operations of the data center will continue uninterruptedly.

 Security.
 Make sure the data center of the host is highly protected.
 On-site security and biometric access are very important.

 Redundancy.
 As we said earlier, any backbone provider may experience outages from time to time.
 The only way to make sure such circumstances don’t affect your website is to choose a host that has connections to multiple (at least three) IPs.

 Connection Speed.
 Obviously, the faster connection a host offers the better.
 Faster speed means faster websites.
 The most promising data are a little overstated – it is impossible for a user to connect that fast.
 But it means a provider is able to send much data at a time what is really important.

 Of course, there are many other factors that we have to take into account when choosing a host, such as a disc space, cost, data transfer allowed, etc – but without the three above mentioned considerations, the rest means nothing.

 It varies from host to host, but essentially they all allow you to manage some points of your hosting account yourself.
 As a minimum, they should allow you to do things like add/delete your e-mail addresses and change passwords to your account.
 It is very good if the host can offer you the control panel where you will be able to make some things like installing a blog, setting spam controls, checking your website statistics, setting up password protection, installing a shopping cart, adding/removing domains and sub-domains, etc.

-The list of features a host company offers can be extensive… But how many of those features will you really need?
+The list of features a hosting company offers can be extensive… But how many of those features will you really need?
 There are two features that most people find essential: the amount of disc space and the amount of bandwidth (data transfer) your website is permitted per month.